 Strong attendance at The Next Step PCS is vital to academic success.
-Students are expected to come to school on time every day ready to learn to achieve their goals.
+Students are expected to come to school on time every day (or in the case of virtual learning, students are expected to log in and have cameras on, on-time for the start of class), ready to learn to achieve their goals.